kusabana/vsp-grenade-render-fix/README.md

 While `m_PlayerAnimState` might technically be usable, it would require interfering with the animation playback.

-This leaves `m_hThrower`.
-Initially, i considered placing a hook where the server sends the netvar updates to players, and updating the variable for each player to fulfill the local player check.
-However, this approach is  unnecessarily complex when we can simply set it to an invalid handle, which skips the override due to the check in the innermost if statement.
+This leaves `m_hThrower`, which we can just set to be an invalid handle in order to get past the innermost if statement.

 [^1]: `game/shared/cstrike/basecsgrenade_projectile.cpp` Line 73
 [^2]: A cooporative movement gamemode.
 Although there doesn't exist any good resources describing Trikz as a whole, there are a lot of videos online showcasing it like [this](https://www.youtube.com/watch?v=rM4t9vF9nRk)